What do you mean you don't believe in punishing corporations?

 Thank you.

-Yes, I'm a rush baby and I'm raising rush babies.
+Yes, I'm a Rush Baby and I'm raising Rush Babies.

-And we were in Washington, D.C. last week, actually, as my eldest rush baby is looking at colleges up there.
+And we were in Washington, D.C. last week, actually, as my eldest Rush Baby is looking at colleges up there.

-But before you answer, I did want to I wanted to mention one thing about the carrier thing and the difference in how Trump got it done versus Obama.
+But before you answer, I did want to, I wanted to mention one thing about the carrier thing and the difference in how Trump got it done versus Obama.

 It's the difference in leadership versus the whole philosophy of leading from behind.

-You know what I'm glad you brought that back up.
+Here, you know, I'm glad you brought that back up.

 I mean, there is a reason, folks.